-Student health requirements are implemented when students are enrolled in practicum courses that might involve client contact such as the MSN Leadership and Management in Health Systems practicum courses (N770, N772, N774).
-The Student Health Policy procedure consists of four components: Immunizations, Where to Get Immunizations and Titers, Clinical Agency Requirements, and Additional Health-Related Responsibilities.
+Student health requirements are implemented when students are enrolled in practicum courses that might involve client contact such as the MSN Leadership and Management in Health Systems practicum and project courses (N770, N772, N774, and N790).
+The Student Health Policy procedure consists of the following four components: 1) Required RN License/CPR/ Immunizations, 2) Where to Get Immunizations and Titers, 3) Clinical Agency Requirements, and 4) Additional Health-Related Responsibilities.
+(Also see the Covid-19 and Practicum Student Leave of Absence policies in the next section: Section IV: General Nursing Program Policies.)